cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: I_MEMORY_INTERFACE_01
   :derivedfrom: U_MEMORY_INTERFACE_02

-  Signals from table 3 shall be compliant with the Wishbone specification.
+  Signals from the above table shall be compliant with the Wishbone specification.

 Functional Requirements
 -----------------------